Research Experiences in the Chemistry Department

-Chemistry majors learn critical concepts of Chemistry by taking the lecture and laboratory courses offered by the Berry College Chemistry Department.
-However, gaining experience working in a research lab allows students to gain an appreciation of how chemistry is performed in the real world, whether it be in a graduate level academic lab or in an industrial lab.
-You will find that real research experiences in a working lab are quite different than the experiences you may have had in a teaching laboratory course.
-You will learn how original research is carried out, gain experience on research-level chemical instrumentation, and observe how the seemingly "esoteric" concepts learned in lecture courses are applied to real-life, practical, chemical research.
+The Berry Chemistry faculty are accomplished research scientists with a commitment to train the next generation of scientists.
+As a student researcher, you will better understand how chemistry is performed in the real world, and be better prepared for graduate school or work in an industrial lab.
+You will find that real research experiences are very different from the experiences in an introductory laboratory course.
+You will learn how original research is carried out, gain experience on research-level chemical instrumentation, and observe how concepts learned in lecture courses are applied to real-life, practical, chemical research.

 Productive research students are often able to have their research published in national and international Chemistry journals, and are able to attend professional conferences with their faculty mentor to present their research findings.